-I’ve been using both store bought and homemade coconut flour for years, but I never tried it in a pizza crust until very recently.
-I held off for so long because of the natural sweetness of coconut flour – I just didn’t think it would work very well in a savory dish.
+I’ve been using both store bought and homemade coconut flour for years.
+Until very recently, however, I had never tried making it into a coconut flour pizza crust!
+I held off for so long because of the natural sweetness of coconut flour.
+I just didn’t think it would work very well in a savory dish.

-This changed a few weeks ago when I read a post on Food Renegade which featured a recipe for mini pizzas made with coconut flour.
+This changed when I read a post on Food Renegade which featured a recipe for mini pizzas made with coconut flour.

 I was inspired!
 I decided to try out that recipe that very night for dinner and even left a comment to that effect.

 Problem was, when dinner rolled around, I only had a very few minutes to whip something up (can any of you relate to this?).

 The coconut flour pizza crust recipe I had planned to follow called for frying up the mini pizza crusts in a pan, and I simply didn’t have the time to babysit those little critters.
 To compensate for my lack of time, I came up with another method and added a bunch of herbs to the batter to mask the natural sweetness of the coconut flour.

 It worked!
 Best of all, this pizza is so filling compared with pizza made with wheat.
 I could only eat one slice and we ended up with a lot of pizza leftovers for lunch the next day!

 Here’s the recipe and method of preparation I came up with that has turned out to be one of our favorite meals of late.
 Many thanks to Kristin and Cara for the inspiration for this recipe.